hydroffice/hyo2_soundspeed/docs/user_manual_installation_2_configurations.rst

     The *Data Distrubution* application, with key settings in red for :ref:`method_3`.

-* Find the first empty row and enter the UDP port to which *SIS* has to distribute data in the left most column.
+* Find the first empty row and enter the UDP port from which *SIS* has to distribute data in the left most column.
 Hit the *Enter* key to finalize the entry
 * In the same row, click on the fourth column and type in the IP address of the remote machine on which this package is installed, immediately followed by a colon (:), then port number that the data should be delivered to on the remote machine: e.g., 192.168.1.67:16103.
 Again, hit the *Enter* key to finalize the entry.
 If SIS is pinging and distributing the data, you should see the packet count increase steadily in the third column.
+* To send data to another port on a computer already connected to SIS through the Data Distribution, simply click on column five in the same row as the existing connection.
+Enter the same IP address as in column four, followed by a colon, followed by the new port number (e.g. 192.168.1.67:26103).
+Again, hit the Enter key to finalize the entry.

 Sound Speed Manager side
 ------------------------